ZitaNguyen/ORI/README.md

 * Add Resource (form)
     * To add resource for Company and Handbook category, user has to fill in (resource) name, category, and content
     * To embed a video for Trainings category, user has to fill (resource) name, category, sub_category (choose a target department for this video), video (url)
+    * Note (or bug :D) - for videos shown at the Trainings page, I have to, firstly, clear all cookies from browser.

+**How to run the application**
+1. Install Python
+2. Clone this project to your local
+3. Create virtual environment and activate
+4. Install all required packages
+5. Migrate database
+6. Start Django server and run locally